catter1/Incendy/README.md

 - `INCENDY_WIKI_UPDATE_ENABLED`: a boolean on whether to auto-update the `wiki` table in the database.
 - `INCENDY_STATS_UPDATE_ENABLED`: a boolean on whether to auto-update the `downloads` table in the database.

 8. Run Incendy again, and enjoy.
+The log file is `logs/incendy.log`.
 Once successfully up and running, Incendy will say:
 > Incendy has woken up, ready for an amazing day!
 Say good morning!

 # License and Contributing